chicio/chicio.github.io/_posts/2017-05-13-first-threejs-scene.md

 Yeah!!!
 You made it!!
 You create a 3D computer graphics web application using three.js :blush:!!
 And it is also a scene that supports advanced feature, in particular physically based rendering :open_mouth:!!

-{% include blog-lazy-image.html description="i know three.js" first scene" src="/assets/images/posts/i-know-threejs.jpg" %}
+{% include blog-lazy-image.html description="i know three.js" src="/assets/images/posts/i-know-threejs.jpg" %}

 You know three.js now.
 You're ready to conquer the web 3D world now :smirk:.
 Ah!!
 I was forgetting: you can find a live demo of the scene we created on the [homepage of my website](/ "Fabrizio Duroni").